michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 3.7.6 =
+- Added the ability to reduce each cache size.

 = 3.7.5 - 10/16/2018 =
 - Added the ability to reduce URL unit cache sizes.
 - Added the `Custom URL Query` unit option field.